 Universities in the U.S. set their own standards for admission.
 However, they may change at any time.
 Therefore, applicants should always contact the universities of their choice for specific information on admissions requirements.

 Below is a small sample of universities and graduate programs that are more likely to consider candidates with a three-year bachelor’s degree:

 - University of Virginia

 - The State University of New York at Potsdam

 - University of North Carolina at Charlotte

 - Zicklin School of Business, Baruch College

-So if you are planning to study abroad in the U.S. for a graduate degree, our advice is to start the process early and find out if you need to get a credential evaluation.
-The number of U.S. universities accepting these degrees is growing, so check with the admissions office before applying!
+Are you planning to pursue a graduate degree in the United States?
+First, be sure you start early.
+Then, find out if you need to get a credential evaluation.
+Thankfully, the number of U.S. universities accepting three-year bachelor’s degrees is growing, so check with the admissions office before applying!

-Are you considering getting a credential evaluation report?
-If so, start the process early because it takes time for your home institution to send documents to the credential evaluation agency.
-You can start the process here.
+Are you considering ordering a credential evaluation report?
+If so, begin the process early because it takes time for your home institution to send documents to the credential evaluation agency.